trek-view/basecamp/_posts/2021-09-03-projection-type-360-photography.md

 ## Pyramid projection

-The Pyramid projection was announced by Facebook in 2016, mainly aimed at VR video.
+The Pyramid projection was announced by Facebook in 2016 to support VR video.

 > When a 360 video is uploaded, we transform it from an equirectangular layout to the pyramid format for each of the 30 viewports, and we create five different resolutions for each stream, for a total of 150 different versions of the same video.

 Source: [Facebook engineering blog](https://engineering.fb.com/2016/01/21/virtual-reality/next-generation-video-encoding-techniques-for-360-video-and-vr/)

 I won't attempt to explain this projection type in this blog post as it is fairly complex.
-This video from the Facebook team gives a very good explanation though:
+This video from the Facebook team gives a very good explanation:

 <iframe src="https://www.facebook.com/plugins/video.php?href=https%3A%2F%2Fwww.facebook.com%2FEngineering%2Fvideos%2F10153781047207200%2F&show_text=0&width=560" width="560" height="315" style="border:none;overflow:hidden" scrolling="no" frameborder="0" allowfullscreen="true" allow="autoplay; clipboard-write; encrypted-media; picture-in-picture; web-share" allowFullScreen="true"></iframe>